-4. Information Supplied to BSCs Prior to Meeting The following information shall be provided to each BSC reviewer in advance of the meeting.

-a.
-General Information
+- 4. Information Supplied to BSCs Prior to Meeting The following information shall be provided to each BSC reviewer in advance of the meeting. - a.
+General Information b.
+Specific Information

 Orientation guidelines that describe the review procedures, the goals of the process, conflict of interest policies and procedures, and the responsibilities of the Counselors, issued by the DDIR.